Overview & History

 In Egypt, after years of war and poverty, the economy was beginning to flourish, communicable diseases were coming under control due to the increased availability of medicine and medical supplies and consequently the medical community started to concentrate its efforts on life threatening diseases such as cancer.
 It was at this time during the late 70’s that the specialty of pediatric oncology was established in Egypt at the National Cancer Institute.

 First, they thought of soliciting support from religious leadership.
-They managed to meet with well –known and much loved Sheikh el Sharawy, who incidentally was in the company of Mr. Abdullah Sallam, founder of Olympic Electric, Mr. Abou Shakra, owner of a restaurant chain, and Mr. Ahmed Abdul Tayma, former Minister of Religious Affairs and one of the original group of the 1952 Revolutionary Council.
-Each one of them pledged 50 LE each per month to provide monetary support for the development of a sound pediatric oncology care program at the NCI.
+They managed to meet with well –known and much loved Sheikh el Sharawy, who incidentally was in the company of Mr. Abdullah Sallam, founder of Olympic Electric, Mr. Ahmed Abou Shakra, owner of a restaurant chain, and Mr. Ahmed Abdullah Tayma, former Minister of Religious Affairs and one of the original group of the 1952 Revolutionary Council.
+Each one of them pledged 50 LE per month to provide monetary support for the development of a sound pediatric oncology care program at the NCI.
 Although all members of the group are now deceased, their families have carried on the commitment believing in the value of the endeavor.

 Over the next 10 years, compassionate and generous donors who believed that change was necessary, helped these physicians to create a flourishing pediatric oncology program that went from a 1 room ward of 8 beds and a tiny outpatient clinic to a 120 bed department and a modern outpatient clinic that saw 150 patients a day and received 1200 new cases yearly.